-POLICY W DM 2: Assessing All Applications i OR NEW AND EXPANDED WASTE MANAGEMENT FACILITIES Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2.
-Ian Smith Policy WDM2 - Sound.
-We support this Policy particularly those aspects which relate to:- Bradford Council welcomes Historic No action taken. · ensuring that such developments will not significantly affect the historic environment England's support.
-Planning Adviser (Yorkshire) · requiring applicants to demonstrate that the impact upon areas of landscape, historic or architectural Historic England interest will be minimised · requiring applicants to submit a Heritage Statement with their planning applications · the design, siting, external appearance of such developments being of a scale, mass, form and character appropriate to its location and landscape setting.
+Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2. lan Smith Policy WDM2 - Sound.
+We support this Policy particularly those aspects which relate to:- Bradford Council welcomes Historic No action taken. ensuring that such developments will not significantly affect the historic environment England's support.
+Planning Adviser (Yorkshire) · requiring applicants to demonstrate that the impact upon areas of landscape, historic or architectural Historic England interest will be minimised · requiring applicants to submit a Heritage Statement with their planning applications • the design, siting, external appearance of such developments being of a scale, mass, form and character appropriate to its location and landscape setting.
 The District has a rich historic environment including one of Yorkshire's two World Heritage Sites.
 These make an important contribution to the distinctive character of the area, to the quality of life of its communities and to its economic well-being.
 It is essential, therefore, that the impact of any potential waste developments is appropriately evaluated and that any harm to the significance of these assets is minimised.
-11. Richard Longcake Re WDM 2, and sustainable development standards, Breeam is mentioned, however this may be Noted. more suited to accommodation development rather that WM which is more industrial, where WDA Ceequal may prove a better fit.
+Richard Longcake Re WDM 2, and sustainable development standards, Breeam is mentioned, however this may be Noted.
+No action taken at this time. more suited to accommodation development rather that WM which is more industrial, where WDA Ceequal may prove a better fit.
 Whilst not considered a matter of soundness a minor change could be Bradford Council made to a more relevant sustainable construction code.

-POLICY WDM3: Applications Resulting in the Loss of a Proposed or Existing Waste Management Facility Rep ID ID Name / Organisation Summary of Representation Council Response Action(s) Require NO REPRESENTATIONS RECEIVED

-POLICY W POLICY WDM4: WASTE MANAGEMENT WITHIN DEVELOPMENT Rep ID Rep ID Name / Organisation Summary of Representation Council Response Action(s) Require NO REPRESENTATIONS RECEIVED
+POLICY WI Policy WDM3: Applications Resulting in the Loss of a Proposed or Existing Waste Management Facility Rep ID Name / Organisation Summary of Representation Summary of Representation Council Response Action(s) Required NO REPRESENTATIONS RECEIVED POLICY WI DM4: WASTE MANAGEMENT WITHIN DEVELOPMENT Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required NO REPRESENTATIONS RECEIVED

-POLICY W POLICY WDM5: LANDFILL DEVELOPMENT FOR FINAL DISPOSAL OF RESIDUAL WASTE Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2.
+POLICY WDM5: LANDFILL DEVELOPMENT FOR FINAL DISPOSAL OF RESIDUAL WASTE Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required 2.
 Ian Smith Policy WDM5 - Sound.
-We support this Policy particularly the requirement:- The Council Welcomes Historic · for applicants to demonstrate that any residual landfill developments will minimise harm to England's suppo rt.
-Planning Adviser (Yorkshire) protected landscapes or the historic environment. · that the design, siting, external appearance of buildings and structures should be of a scale, mass, Historic England form and character appropriate to its location and landscape setting.
+We support this Policy particularly the requirement:- The Council Welcomes Historic \cdot for applicants to demonstrate that any residual landfill developments will minimise harm to Engla nd's suppor rt.
+Planning Adviser (Yorkshire) protected landscapes or the historic environment. \cdot that the design, siting, external appearance of buildings and structures should be of a scale, mass, Historic England form and character appropriate to its location and landscape setting.
 The District has a rich historic environment including one of Yorkshire's two World Heritage Sites.
-These make an important contribution to the distinctive character of the area, to the quality of life of its communities and to its economic well-being.
+These make an important contribution to the distinctive character of the area, to the quality of life of p ID Name / Organisation Summary of Representation Council Response Action(s) Required its communities and to its economic well-being.
 It is essential, therefore, that the impact of any potential waste developments is appropriately evaluated and that any harm to the significance of these assets is minimised.
+Bev Lambert We request the addition of the following points in this policy in order to ensure potential impacts of Noted.
+No action taken at this time. landfill development on controlled waters is taken into full account: Environment Agency Proposals for new or expanded landfill developments will be permitted provided: Whilst not considered a matter of - they comply with Environment Agency Landfill Location Position Statement soundness a minor change could be - they are not in close proximity to a private potable water supply made to Policy WDM5 to addresses the points raised in this part of the Environment Agency's representation.

-Monitori MONITORING AND DELIVERY
+MONITORING AND DELIVERY

 Rep ID Name / Organisation Summary of Representation Council Response Action(s) Required

 NO REPRESENTATIONS RECEIVED